1KBlockID/android-blockidsdk/README.md

 ## Change Logs

 ### v1.9.40
-- Handled auth requests for linked accounts when tenant has two DNS mappings
+- Handled auth requests for linked accounts when tenant has two DNS mappings.
-- Improvised the FIDO2 security key registration and authentication
+- Improved the FIDO2 security key registration and authentication process.
-- Updated FIDO2 security function to ask pin verification before register or authenticate FIDO2 security key
+- Updated the FIDO2 security function to require pin verification before registering or authenticating the FIDO2 security key.

 ### v1.9.40
 - Added a new function to fetch user documents which are registered against application DID